nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

-* 3a.
+* 4a.
 The given index is invalid.

-  * 3a1.
+  * 4a1.
 Trackr shows an error message.

+    Use case resumes at step 4.

+* 4b.
+No index was given.
+  * 4b1.
+Trackr shows an error message.

-    Use case resumes at step 3.
+    Use case resumes at step 4.

 **Use case: UC12 - Delete a task**